jagrafft/vision/docs/whitepaper/src/whitepaper.md

     - *Decoders* decompress data for viewing.

 ## Engineering Challenges
-Capture and delivery of distrubted data is *not* an encapsulated service, despite manufacturers' attempts to present their services otherwise.
+Capture and delivery of distrubted data is *not* an encapsulated service, despite vendors' attempts to present their services otherwise.
 It relies on an extensive technology stack crossing many domains that evolve independently and according to their own needs.
 Thus these vendors are consumers and users of a wide range of technology products used to deliver a service to *their* customers, who implicitly "buy in" to these decisions when they deploy a given service.
 Though there is nothing inherently wrong with this practice, it is heavily obfuscated in marketing and sales materials, which focus on per-device specification and leave the buyer to discern whether their deployment environment can acheive advertised performance.
 Given the cost and specificity of deploying a distributed data service within a medical simulation laboratory, consumers deserve a chance to review and question decisions ostensibly made on their behalf.

 ### User Experience (UX)
-Humans have low tolerance for latency in interactive computer systems.[@Nielsen:2009:online] Engineering a consistent experience for users
+Humans have low tolerance for latency when interacting with a computer.[@Nielsen:2009:online] Engineering a consistent experience across a distributed, high-bandwidth service is extremely difficult.
+This is due to the increased complexity of distributed systems and their depedence on networks for data transmission: if the network is underperfomant, the system has limited ways to adjust, with each adjustment adding complexity and consuming system resources.

+Near real-time is a typical use case for a medical simulation data system.
+Captured data are expected to be available immediately following the conclusion of a simulation exercise and delivered smoothly enough to not interrupt the educational process.
+Distributed systems also distribute their errors, so when a system underperforms--as it is occassionaly guaranteed to do--it can be difficult to discern the source *even for those with great familiarity*.[^chaos-engineering]

+Vendors sell closed technology, and spend precious little time at client sites.
+They cannot be expected to have robust knowledge of a client's network characteristics, nor can they be expected to change their product if it is a bad fit; which will be discovered *after* the client has made a capital investment.
+This lack of transparency makes performance guarantees tenuous, gives vendors a side-out for issues (blame the network), and strongly limits the ability of a simulation laboratory to get the most out of their service.
+In general,

-\* - lack of transparency => hindered diagnosis => difficulty addressing on-site issues
+> lack of transparency => hindered diagnoses => difficult to address local problems [graphic]

+While *vision* is certainly a complex distributed system prone to the same set of issues, it is **reviewable, modifiable, and provides information-rich logs** which empower simulation laboratories to adapt *vision* and/or their network to better meet the needs of their users.

-### Limited Technology Ecosystem
+### Limited Ecosystem of Essential Technologies
+What a simulation data service can offer is limited by what its clients can consume.
+Codec support on end-user devices cannot be taken for granted, nor can it be assumed client devices are properly equipped to deliver a reasonable experience.
+Considering the essential "base" technologies, there are

+- Two (2) widely-supported AV formats: H.26\* and VP9.
+- Four (4) common browsers: Chrome, Edge, Firefox, and Safari.[^vp9-support]
+- Five (5) common operating systems: Andriod, iOS, Linux, MacOS, and Windows.
+- One (1) appropriate streaming method with one (1) standard impelemtation: Adaptive Bitrate (ABR) Streaming via MPEG-DASH.[^abr-implementations]

+That's 2\*4\*5\*1, or 40, possible combinations, and, looking from the client's side, we can safely exclude Linux and scale back to 2\*3\*4\*1, or 24, *likely* combinations.
+Vendors may also choose to develop a native client, sidestepping the browser and reducing the total number of combinations to 2\*4\*1 (8), but more likely to 2\*3\*1 (6) because tablets predominatly run Andriod or iOS, and occasionally Windows.

+Considered from the service side, there are

+- Two (2) likely operating system choices: Linux and Windows.
+- One (1) standard utility for maniuplating AV data: FFmpeg.[^ffmpeg-dominance]

+That's 2\*1 (2) combinations.
+The operating system does little more than host a simulation data service and its associated processes.
+This job is certainly important, but modern operating systems are reliable enough for engineers to put a majority of their focus elsewhere and assume the operating system is able to support their service.

+Programming languages are discounted because even bad code runs fast on modern systems.
+Despite probable claims from vendors that their service is faster because it is written in a given language, an overwhelming majority of computationally-intensive tasks are handled by third-party services.
+Simulation data services are, a priori, distributed systems, so engineers are obligated to follow a single design pattern regardless of their choice of language.
+Architecture--which determines how a service distributes computational load--is a far better predictor of performance.

+Thus simulation data services fail to meaningfully differentiate, contrary to vendor claims, and their closed-source nature makes it impossible for consumers to evaluate which implementation they desire. *vision* is robustly open-source, and based entirely on open-source technologies, allowing anyone to deeply review the service and its design.

 ### Security
 Security is a central problem of information storage, transfer, and retrieval.